 After identifying our new challenges, one of our goals was to consolidate our lichen and bryophyte collection and for this purpose we proceed to cut the envelopes mounted on folia of the old collection, and intercalate them with the modern collection .
 This step was time demanding because in the old collection hand written labels are prevalent and are difficult to read and by consequence, difficult to alphabetize.

 The Bryophyte collection had yet another challenge.
 This collection was divided in Anthoceros and mosses and liverworts.
 Additionally the moss collection was divided into tropical and temperate.
 In this case, our strategy was slightly different, check the following figure

-NEWS!
-We have completed barcoding, alphabetizing and imaging the hepatic, the moss and the lichen collections.
-We are ready to start processing the other herbaria from Florida that are part of this grant.
-(May 13, 2013)
+On 13 May 2013 we completed barcoding, alphabetizing and imaging the FLAS bryophyte and lichen collections from North America.
+Then we started processing the other herbaria from Florida that are part of this grant.